ctrlw/magni/docs/magni-lamp-mount.md

 ![Magni lamp setup back](./lamp-back-768x576.jpg)

 ## Usage
 Pressing a digit on the numeric keypad switches magnification to that factor (except for too small values, i.e. "1" normally does nothing).
 Pressing the Enter key switches to next preset magnification level.
-Pressing “/” even inverses colours (some people are better reading white text on black background).
-This is not exclusive to this build, of course the keypad can also be attached to the other version.
+Pressing “/” inverts colours (some people are better reading white text on black background).
+This is not exclusive to this build, of course the keypad can also be attached to other versions.